indiana-university/rivet-react/README.md

 ## Contributing

 [Rivet-react](https://github.com/indiana-university/rivet-react/) is open source and maintained by members of the [Indiana University](https://github.com/indiana-university) organization on GitHub.
 If you have questions about the library or encounter problems please [file an issue](https://github.com/indiana-university/rivet-react/issues).
-If you wish to contributed, [pull requests](https://help.github.com/articles/about-pull-requests/) are welcome!
+If you wish to contribute, [pull requests](https://help.github.com/articles/about-pull-requests/) are welcome!

 To get started, fork the [rivet-react repo](https://github.com/indiana-university/rivet-react/) on GitHub.